-- (1) If the discovery dispute remains after reasonable efforts, and the parties need a court order to resolve the dispute, the parties (either individually or jointly) must file a Short Form Discovery Motion, which should not exceed 500 words exclusive of caption and signature block. - (2) The motion must:

-- (A) include a certification that states - the parties made reasonable efforts to reach agreement on the disputed matters; - (ii) the date, time, and method of the reasonable efforts; and - (iii) the names of all participating parties or attorneys; - (B) include as the only exhibits to the motion a copy of the disputed discovery request and any response; and - (C) be filed no later than 45 days after the prompt written communication in section 37-1(a)(2) was sent to opposing counsel, unless the court grants an extension of time for good cause.
-Failure to meet the deadline may result in automatic denial of the motion. - (3) The opposing party must file its response 5 business days4 after the filing of the motion, unless the court orders otherwise.
-The response must not exceed 500 words, exclusive of caption and signature block and must not include any additional exhibits. - (4) At the time of filing a motion or response, each party must email to chambers and the opposing party a proposed order in a word processing format. - (5) To resolve the dispute, the court may: - (A) set a hearing without waiting for a response to the motion; - (B) decide the motion after the opposing party has had an opportunity to respond, either at a hearing or in writing; or - (C) request additional briefing and set a briefing schedule. - (6) A party may request leave to file an overlength short form discovery motion or response consistent with DUCivR 7-1.
+- (1) If the discovery dispute remains after reasonable efforts, and the parties need a court order to resolve the dispute, the parties (either individually or jointly) must file a Short Form Discovery Motion, which should not exceed 500 words exclusive of caption and signature block. - (2) The motion must: - (A) include a certification that states - the parties made reasonable efforts to reach agreement on the disputed matters; - (ii) the date, time, and method of the reasonable efforts; and - (iii) the names of all participating parties or attorneys; - (B) include as the only exhibits to the motion a copy of the disputed discovery request and any response; and - (C) be filed no later than 45 days after the prompt written communication in section 37-1(a)(2) was sent to opposing counsel, unless the court grants an extension of time for good cause.
+Failure to meet the deadline may result in automatic denial of the motion. - (3) The opposing party must file its response 5 business days after the filing of the motion, unless the court orders otherwise.
+The response must not exceed 500 words, exclusive of caption and signature block and must not include any additional exhibits.

-4 This provision is not subject to the addition of 3 days provided by Fed.
+&lt;sup>4 This provision is not subject to the addition of 3 days provided by Fed.
 R. Civ.
 P. 6(d).